sal55/langs/MLang/Modules.md

 Here, the entire module structure is specified in one place, at the top of the first module, called the Header Module.

-For simplicity, it can be assumed for now that that module, only contains such information, no code.
+For simplicity, it can be assumed for now that that module only contains such information, no code.
 So it might look like this in a header module `P.m`:

     module A
     module B